Surfs up takes on new meaning as California waves get bigger as Earth warms, research finds

 Oceanographer Gary Griggs at the University of California Santa Cruz said while a jump of a foot in wave height over more than 50 years is not huge, the findings are consistent with what scientists know is happening to the world’s oceans as they warm: They are becoming increasingly violent due to more extreme storms and wreaking havoc along coasts.

-He said the research adds to growing scientific data showing how fast the world is warming and how quickly seas are rising.
+Griggs, who was not involved in the research, said it adds to growing scientific data showing how fast the world is warming and how quickly seas are rising.

 “We know hurricanes are more intense and last longer, and now we’ve got, you know, waves increasing in power.
 So those are all consistent,” he said.
 “The challenge … is sort of how to really respond to that.”